 - Sexual abuse

 If you have been charged with domestic battery, having a skilled lawyer in your corner could mean the difference between being acquitted and being convicted.
 The partners at the Law Offices of Andrew Nickel, LLC previously worked as prosecutors.
 That history provided them with the skills they require as criminal defense attorneys for any misdemeanor or felony.
-This, along with a thorough understanding of the legal system and the law, enables them to successfully defend their clients from a variety of criminal charges.
+This, along with a thorough understanding of the legal system and the criminal law, enables them to successfully defend their clients from a variety of criminal charges.

 Contact Us for Trusted Advice on Domestic Battery in Illinois

 Speak with proven attorneys for free.

 ILCS Domestic Battery Charges and Defense